silnrsi/font-kedebideri/documentation/source/announcement.md

 ---
 title: Kedebideri - Announcement
-fontversion: 2.000
+fontversion: 3.000
 ---

-We are pleased to release version 2.000 of the Kedebideri font.
+We are pleased to release version 3.000 of the Kedebideri font.
+This is the first Unicode font for the Beria Erfe script which was encoded in Unicode 17.0.

 The font package is available for download from the [Download page](https://software.sil.org/kedebideri/download/).

-_The Beria Erfe script has received [provisional codepoint assignments](https://www.unicode.org/alloc/Pipeline.html) by the Unicode Technical Committee.
-The script has not yet been formally accepted and approved for a future version of the Unicode Standard.
-The Kedebideri font is using the provisional codepoints, but those codepoints can always change.
-Should those codepoints change, this font would be re-released with the new encoding.
-Documents would then need converting to use the new codepoints._

-One weight for this typeface family is included:
+Six weights for this typeface family are now included:

-- Kedebideri Regular
+     * Kedebideri Regular

-### Known issues

-Because this font uses provisional Unicode codepoints, there is a chance that the codepoints in this font will change.
-If you use this font, and codepoints are changed, your data will need converting to the new codepoints.
+     * Kedebideri Medium
+     * Kedebideri SemiBold
+     * Kedebideri Bold
+     * Kedebideri ExtraBold
+     * Kedebideri Black

 Both desktop and web fonts are provided in a single, all-platforms package on the [Download Page](https://software.sil.org/kedebideri/download).